Kitsap County Community Resource Guide

 Informing Families

 Informing Families is a website arranged by stages of the child’s life with resources, links, and videos.
-Content can also be found by topics ranging from advocacy through transportation.
+Content can also be found by topics ranging from advocacy through transportation and some common disabilities.

 Bainbridge Island Volunteer Caregivers works within community to support life-enriching connections between caring people and the elderly and persons with disabilities to enable their independence, dignity, health, and well-being.